anthonylangsworth/EDMFAT/README.md

 # Limitations

 1. The plug-in is not state-aware.
 For example, the influence of a minor faction in a "War" state is fixed until the war completes.
 However, this plug-in will still track missions and other activity as normal.
 2. The plug-in can only track the work for one minor faction at a time.
-This is primarily a user interface limitation but may be addressed in the future.
+This may be addressed in the future.
 3. The plug-in does not store different minor factions for different commanders.
 However, many use multiple accounts for minor faction work.
 4. The plug-in is not localized.
 It is English only.
 5. This plug-in does not support console players.
 Sorry.
 This is a limitation of EDMC.